Last Updated on July 24, 2024 by Kirsten Raccuia

 Two hours south of Sandakan is the Kinabatangan River, one of the longest rivers in Borneo.

 There is a lot to see, so spend at least two nights and three days exploring the area.
 The Kinabatangan Wildlife Sanctuary is the place to see pygmy elephants, orangutans, proboscis monkeys, crocs, and zillions of birds.
-You can hike in the jungle, take river cruises and night walks.
+You can hike in the jungle, take river cruises and do night walks.

 Don’t just show up.
 You’ll need to book ahead.
 Most package tours are all-inclusive and will pick you up in Sandakan, so you won’t have to worry about transport or anything else for that matter.
 This 3D2N Kinabatangan River Wildlife Adventure tour sorts out all the details for you.